mgable/react-router-example/README.md

-This was a tewst I did to see how to use the React Router.
-Eventually this work became "bread-browser".
+This was a test I did to see how to use the React Router.
+Eventually this work became "breed-browser".

 ## Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).